AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 {{footnote

 The contents of this document is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.
+Version Number 0.108.

 }}